Diagnostic Performance of Universal-Learning Ultrasound AI Across Multiple Organs and Tasks: the UUSIC25 Challenge: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the [Name of Foundation/Agency] under Grant No. XXX.
-We thank the organizing committee of the 28th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2025) for hosting the challenge held as part of the study reported in this article, the collaborators, and the funding agencies.
+This work was supported by the Science and Technology Development Fund, Macau SAR (File no.~0004/2025/ASJ) under the FDCT-FAPESP Joint Funding Scheme; the Shenzhen Medical Research Fund (Grant No.~D2501013); and the Macao Polytechnic University Grant (Grant No.~RP/FCA-17/2025).
+We thank the organizing committee of the 28th International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI 2025) for hosting the challenge held as part of the study reported in this article, as well as our collaborators.